 In 2015 and 2016, I was thrilled to earn a place in the Kenneth Branagh Theatre Company, working in both of his Shakespeare plays.
 Firstly “The Winters’ Tale” starring Sir Kenneth himself and the equally iconic Dame Judi Dench.
 It was my first taste of Shakespeare and to spend it amongst “acting royalty” is an experience I will never forget.
 In 2016 I was invited back to the Kenneth Branagh Theatre Company to join the cast of “Romeo and Juliet” starring Sir Derek Jacobi, Lily James and Richard Madden.
 I played the role of Prince Escalus in this 1950’s Italian Dolce Vita version which made the summer months in London even hotter.

 Immediately after Romeo and Juliet finished, I landed a job on a UK TV commercial for “Vanquis Credit Card”.
-The commercial’s tongue ‘n’ cheek homage to the Game of Thrones TV show led to three more commercials (click the Vanquis section in Action All Areas for more details).
+The commercial’s tongue ‘n’ cheek homage to the Game of Thrones TV show led to 6 more commercials in total and built a fun fanbase following. (click the Vanquis section in Action All Areas for more details).